Need an EPC in Kensington and Chelsea?

 More Info

 The Ministry of Housing Communities and Local Government have for the past ten years maintained a register of all Energy Performance Certificates.
 This register is found at www.epcregister.com.
-You should check here to find out if your rentals have a valid EPC and see that they meet at least the required E rating.
+You can check here to find out if your properties have a valid EPC and see that they meet at least the required E rating.

 A recently available report in the Telegraph taken from information on the register discovered that around 250,000 investors are yet to conform to the new regulations.
-The article is available here.
+The information can be found here.
 Make sure you are not among them.
 As time passes, we anticipate a lot more Local Authorities to get up to speed with enforcements.

 SAP Calculations